Suffolk County, New York: Secessionist movements

 At various times, there have been proposals for a division of Suffolk County into two counties.
 The western portion would be called Suffolk County, while the eastern portion of the current Suffolk County would comprise a new county to be called Peconic County.
 Peconic County would consist of the five easternmost towns of Suffolk County: East Hampton, Riverhead, Shelter Island, Southampton and Southold, plus the Shinnecock Indian Reservation.

 The proposed Peconic County flag showed the two forks at the east end of Long Island separated by Peconic Bay.
 The star on the north represents Southold.
 The stars on the South Fork represent Southampton and East Hampton.
 Riverhead is at the fork mouth and Shelter Island is between the forks.
 The secessionist movement has not been active since 1998.

 The End of the Hamptons: Scenes from the Class Struggle in America's Paradise, by Corey Dolgon (New York University Press, 2005) examined the class roots of the secessionist movement in the Hamptons.
 In his review, Howard Zinn wrote that the book "[t]akes us beyond the much-romanticized beaches of Long Island to the rich entrepreneurs and their McMansions, the Latino workers, and the stubborn indigenous residents refusing to disappear.
 The book is important because it is in so many ways a microcosm of the nation."
 The book won the Association for Humanist Sociology's 2005 Book Prize and the American Sociological Association's Marxist Section Book Award in 2007.

-Matt DeSimone, a young adult from Southold, and his partner Jake Dominy unsuccessfully started a similar movement in the late 2010s.